juampe/cardano-docker/README.md

 # Build using cache repo pre-compiled cardano binaries. ⌛
 This uses a pre-builded cardano binary created in the full build process "/cardano.tgz".
+Due to github LFS quota, the respository not longer exist in github.
 From a ubuntu:hirsute prepare for docker build multiarch environment.